skalenetwork/filestorage/README.md

 The pipeline of the uploading file is:

 1.  creating empty file of fixed size on EVM by calling `startUpload`,
-2.  uploading data chunk by chunk with
+2.  uploading data chunk by chunk with `uploadChunk`,
-    `uploadChunk`, and
 3.  checking the file validity and finishing process with `finishUpload`.

 #### startUpload